A Fast, Analytic Empirical Model of the Gaia Data Release 3 Astrometric Orbit Catalog Selection Function: Results

 \subsubsection{Number of solutions}

 Table \ref{tab:filter number} summarizes the effect of the filters on the number of orbital solutions.
 The forward model begins with 150 million binaries within 2 kpc of the Sun at the present day.
-Even before applying the filters discussed in the previous section, many binaries are simply not detectable because they are too faint ($G \lesssim 21$) to be detected by \emph{Gaia}, or their orbital periods are very long ($P_{orb} \gtrsim$ 30 years).
-In order to generate a more realistic estimate on the number of potentially detectable \emph{Gaia} binaries, we calculate the number of binaries with $15 < P_{orb} < 10^4$ days and $4 < G < 18.5$ mag, which represents the range of orbital periods and magnitudes spanned in the NSS astrometric orbits catalog; 13 million binaries satisfy these criteria.
-Ultimately, after applying all the filtering cuts, we find $3.5 \times 10^5$ binaries will be included in the NSS catalog.
+Even before applying the filters discussed in the previous section, many binaries are simply not detectable because they are too faint ($G \gtrsim 21$) to be detected by \emph{Gaia}, or their orbital periods are very long ($P_{orb} \gtrsim$ 30 years).
+In order to generate a more realistic estimate on the number of potentially detectable \emph{Gaia} binaries, we calculate the number of binaries with $P_{orb} < 1500$ days and $G < 19$ mag, which represents the range of orbital periods and magnitudes spanned in the NSS astrometric orbits catalog; 12 million binaries satisfy these criteria.
+Ultimately, after applying all the filtering cuts, we find $2.6 \times 10^5$ binaries will be included in the NSS catalog.

-This is double the number of sources actually included in the NSS astrometric orbits catalog (168,065).
+This is about 50\% more than the number of sources actually in the NSS astrometric orbits catalog (168,065).
 There are several possible explanations for this overestimate.
-One possibility is that the initial binary population produced by the binary population synthesis was incorrect in some way, e.g., the absolute number of systems was too high, the orbital period distribution of the binaries were incorrect and produced too many systems with $P_{orb} \approx 100 - 1000$ days, or the extinction was underestimated.
-Another is that the filtering steps do not accurately represent the model cascade, e.g., estimating the uncertainties $\sigma_\varpi$ and $\sigma_{a_0}$ using the NSS astrometric catalog itself biases their values low.
+For example, the initial binary population produced by the binary population synthesis was incorrect in some way, e.g., the rescaling factor in \S \ref{sec:Binary population synthesis} based on the GCNS was overestimated due to an overdensity of stars in the solar neighborhood, the orbital period distribution of the binaries was incorrect and produced too many systems with $P_{orb} \approx 100 - 1000$ days, the extinction was underestimated, or some binaries were disrupted by stellar encounters or cluster dispersal.
 Nonetheless, the forward model is able to reproduce the total number of sources within a factor of two, which will still provide useful constraints in population studies.